Some things to consider when planting apples:

 - Some organic sprays that can help prevent mildew infections include micronized or wettable sulfur (pre-pink), neem oil, and Kaligreen, Milstop or Bicarb Fungicide (potassium bicarbonate).
 Some research has shown that combining wettable/micronized sulfur with potassium bicarbonate can improve control of both powdery mildew and scab.

-Disease section are to control scab.
+Disease section are for controlling scab.
 By spraying between green leaf tip (stage 4) and petal fall (stage 7-8), you can control scab well enough to keep your trees healthy.
 Combining the sulfur with potassium bicarbonate (Kaligreen, GreenCure, MilStop are some brands) can help control both scab and powdery mildew.

 Raking up or mowing fallen leaves in autumn, then applying lime can also reduce scab spores overwintering on the orchard floor.